 MCPS bases these assessments on comparisons of projected enrollment and available capacity in future years, and on residential development of mid-rise projects with structured parking.

-Continue to work with MCPS throughout the Plan's implementation to ensure adequate school capacity is provided for future residential development.
+M-NCPPC will continue to work with MCPS throughout the Plan's implementation to ensure adequate school capacity is provided for future residential development.